 On social media, you told us about the novels you couldn’t put down, from “heartfelt” series finales to feel-good Japanese fiction, stone-cold classics to brand new bestsellers.
 Whether it came out in 2023 or not, these are the books you loved this year.

 The Last Devil to Die by Richard Osman

-The last entry in Osman’s beloved Thursday Murder Club series is his most touching, but that doesn’t mean it’s any less wry or captivating than its predecessors.
+The latest entry in Osman’s beloved Thursday Murder Club series is his most touching, but that doesn’t mean it’s any less wry or captivating than its predecessors.

 I love the characters he’s created in the Thursday Murder Club series.
 And this latest one definitely got me teary.
 Feel like I’m visiting with old friends every time I read his books.
 They’re more than a cosy mystery … they’re funny, heartfelt and very relatable.

 What You Are Looking For Is in the Library by Michiko Aoyama